Alexandre-MRG/friend-connect-angular/README.md

 # friend-connect-angular
-Friend Connect Angular: An interactive Angular app for exploring and connecting with friends, integrating RandomUser API and Google Maps.
+An interactive Angular app for exploring and connecting with friends, integrating RandomUser API and Google Maps.

 ## Installation